-6A:23-4.13 Fiscal monitoring of private schools and corrective action plans
+6A:23-4.13 Fiscal monitoring of approved private schools for students with disabilities and corrective action plans

-(a) The Commissioner or his or her representative(s) shall monitor approved private schools for the disabled in accordance with this subchapter.
+(a) The Commissioner or his or her representative(s) shall monitor approved private schools for students with disabilities in accordance with this subchapter.
 On site monitoring shall be conducted at least every six years.